|

 -

-I recommend throwing a few marbles, a bunch of unpopped
+Throw a few marbles, a bunch of unpopped popcorn kernels,

-popcorn kernels, or (in a pinch) a few coins inside, just
+or (in a pinch) a few coins inside, just before gluing the

 -